Deepening the Understanding of Double Robustness Geometrically: Geometric understanding by information geometry

 \section{Geometric understanding by information geometry}

-Semiparametric theory only concerns the local property of the statistical model manifold and estimand, for instance, it only operationalizes over one tangent space at one point at a time.
-On the other hand, double robustness is a global property along certain curves over the statistical manifold.
-Therefore, intuitively we need some tools to operate globally to investigate relation among tangent spaces at different points.
-In this section, we deepen our geometric understanding of double robustness (DR) by leveraging tools from information geometry.
+There is a long history of studies on geometry of manifolds of probability distributions, for instance, semiparametric theory.
+However, as we mentioned in the earlier section, semiparametric theory only concerns the local property of the statistical model manifold and estimand, for instance, it only operationalizes over one tangent space at one point at a time.
+On the other hand, DR is a global property within contour sets over the statistical manifold.
+Therefore, intuitively we need more advanced geometric tools to investigate relation among tangent spaces at different points.

-Information geometry \citep{amari1997information, amari2000methods, amari2016information, ay2017information} leverage global differential geometry theory onto the statistical manifold $\cP$.
-For more elaborate introduction on information geometry, see appendix.